daring2/jmix-menu-editor/README.md

 ![image](https://user-images.githubusercontent.com/11490702/211079299-80e010db-22ae-46fd-8e6e-7fcc36c28843.png)

-Reset action in "Menu editor" screen restores menu items from the default menu `menu.xml`.
+The Reset action in the "Menu editor" screen restores menu items from the default menu `menu.xml`.

-The menu can be assigned to a user role using Role attribute.
+The menu can be assigned to a user role using the "Role code" attribute.
 After that it is applied for all users that have this role.
-If multiple menus via different roles are applied to the user the menu with the highest priority is used.
+If multiple menus are applied via different roles to the user the menu with the highest Priority attribute is used.